geersch/nestjs-getting-started/docs/05-authentication.md

 }
 ```

 We removed the metadata from the `@Module()` decorator and added a static `register()` function to the `AuthenticationModule`.
 The `register()` function takes a `AuthenticationModuleOptions` instance which contains properties such as `jwtSecret`, `expiresIn`...etc.
 We can use the passed in options to configure the `DynamicModule` returned by the `register()` method.
 Here's you see that we use the options to configure the `JwtModule` module that we import here.
-Notice that the `JwtModule` is also a dynamic module which offers a static `register()` function where we can pass in the options to configure it.
+Notice that the `JwtModule` is also a dynamic module that offers a static `register()` function where we can pass in the options to configure it.

 ```ts
 export declare class JwtModule {